 But Covid could be with us longer than we expect – it may return each year like the flu.
 There will be associated events that disrupt business as usual, too.
 A large fraction of the workforce might decide to telecommute, reducing gas consumption.
 It could take years for travel to return to pre-Covid levels or supply chains could be disrupted, causing significant changes in product mix.
 Just when things seem to be returning to normal, the next event occurs.
 Change is constant, and the key to survival is being able to adapt.

-Every time a major disruption like Covid occurs, the tables are slanted setting up the big chains to outperform (as in “blow the socks off”) the independents.
-“The Problem” is that it is not a fair game – independent operators do not have real-time visibility into their business operations.
+Every time a major disruption like Covid occurs, the tables are slanted setting up the big chains to outperform (as in “blow the socks off”) the smaller chains and independents.
+“The Problem” is that it is not a fair game – operators do not have real-time visibility into their business operations.

-You might ask: “Why do independents keep playing an unfair game?”
+You might ask: “Why do smaller chains and independents keep playing an unfair game?”
 There are several answers:

 - Until now, analytics systems were custom built for the large chains at high costs.
-These costs were absorbed by the big players who could spread them over many stores, but they would have overwhelmed independents.
+These costs were absorbed by the big players who could spread them over many stores, but they would have overwhelmed smaller chains and independents.

-- The independent chains needed an analytics vendor that would lower pricing by spreading costs across many independent chains.
+- The smaller chains and independent chains needed an analytics vendor that would lower pricing by spreading costs across many independent chains.
 However to do this the new vendor would need to be able to handle the wide variety of IT systems typically found in even a single independent chain.

 - Large chains can enforce IT uniformity.
-Independents are usually built from many M&A transactions that result in non-identical store setups.
+Smaller chains are usually built from many M&A transactions that result in non-identical store setups.

 - Large chains can afford big IT organizations that can manage the logistics of installing complex software.
-Independent chains don’t have big IT staffs to devote to complex installations.
+Smaller chains don’t have big IT staffs to devote to complex installations.

 But now Taiga has introduced the first data analytics platform (StoreKeep) that eliminates all these roadblocks:

-- StoreKeep can handle all the diverse sources of data found at c-stores, allowing Taiga to spread the cost of this development across many independent chains, lowering the pricing to a level that can be absorbed by independent chains.
+- StoreKeep can handle all the diverse sources of data found at c-stores, allowing Taiga to spread the cost of this development across many smaller chains, lowering the pricing to a level that can be absorbed by smaller chains.

 - Installation is as simple as plugging Taiga’s patented data dock into the network at each store, so only a few discussions are needed with the IT staff.
 The data dock finds the information produced by each store system and sends it to the cloud where StoreKeep organizes, analyzes, and displays custom dashboards for managers.
 A transaction at a store shows up on the dashboard at headquarters (or at an executive’s home office) in approximately three minutes!
 Even the big chains don’t get their analytics updated in this real-time fashion.